supplefrog/linked-blog-md/publish/Operating Systems.md

 # Boot Process
 ## Power ON
-- CPU fetches reset vector from Firmware ROM
+CPU fetches reset vector (addr) from Firmware ROM which points to first instruction of firmware
-  - Reset vector: Points CPU to the start of firmware execution

 ## Firmware
 #### BIOS